kstoreyf/emu-fight/README.md

 >        model = DecisionTreeRegressor(random_state=0, criterion="mae").fit(x, y)
 >        return model

 3) **Request a pull request**.
 With your changes request a pull request on the master branch.
-Let us know more about your method adding a small description of your method.
+Let us know more about your method adding a small description about your method.